rems-project/archsem/README.md

 ## The current state and directory structure

-The directory structure is intended to change soon, so don't rely on it too much

 - `Common` (Rocq module name `ASCommon`) is the "utils" library.
 It contains all non-ArchSem-specific Rocq lemmas and automation, as well as required theories such that executable relational algebra or effects and free monads.